-There are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+There CHOOSE: are no/appear to be no/appear to be/are/are and are not/ appear to be and appear not to be "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required]

-- ☑ Waters subject to the ebb and flow of the tide. - ☑ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: Shakmanof Cove is used/susceptible to use, for the transport of interstate or foreign commerce.
+Waters subject to the ebb and flow of the tide.

+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: TEXT